HelenevB/SEI-Project01-Tic-Tac-Toe/README.md

 *  Player Name and Character Selection
 *  Player who wins to start the next round
 *  scoreCount
 *  restart button to disappear when a new games starts after the refresh and only appear again at the end.
+*  speed time next turn messages. make sure they appear after the click not on the click
 *  Option to play against the computer

 ### CSS Design